sagemath/sage-archive-2023-02-01/src/doc/en/reference/coercion.rst

 may be invoked implicitly, it should be obvious and natural (in both the mathematically rigorous and colloquial sense of the word).
 Up to inescapable rounding issues that arise with inexact representations, these coercion morphisms should all commute.
+In particular, if there are coercion maps `A \to B` and `B \to A`, then their composites must be the identity maps.

-They can be discovered via the :meth:`has_coerce_map_from` method, and if needed explicitly invoked with the :meth:`coerce` method::
+Coercions can be discovered via the :meth:`has_coerce_map_from` method, and if needed explicitly invoked with the :meth:`coerce` method::

     sage: QQ.has_coerce_map_from(ZZ)